The Korea Anabaptist Centre (KAC) has an annual theological lectureship where they invite overseas speakers to travel around

 spoke in an evening service in a church, and had a counselling session with a couple after the meeting.

-We were also treated to an afternoon at a spa/pool before a trip on
+We were also treated to an afternoon at a spa/pool before

 Thursday, 3 April we spoke on conflict transformation and peacemaking at